MichalOpoka/ecfr/cfr/title-02-Grants-Agreements/subtitle-B-Federal-Agency-Regulations-Grants-Agreements/chapter-VII-Agency-International-Development/part-700-Uniform-Administrative-Requirements-Cost-Principles-Audit-Requirements-Federal-Awards/subpart-D-Post-Federal-Award-Requirements/section-700.8.md

 (1) Except for situations described in paragraph (b)(2) of this section, USAID does not require separate depository accounts for funds provided to a non-Federal entity or establish any eligibility requirements for depositories for funds provided to the non-Federal entity.
 However, the non-Federal entity must be able to account for receipt, obligation and expenditure of funds.

-(2) Advance payments of Federal funds must be deposited and maintained in insured accounts whenever possible.
+(2) Recipients must deposit and maintain advance payments of Federal funds in insured accounts whenever possible.